eclipse-theia/theia/README.md

 ## Releases

-- [All available releases](https://github.com/eclipse-theia/theia/releases) are available on Github including changelogs.
+- [All available releases](https://github.com/eclipse-theia/theia/releases) are available on GitHub including changelogs.
 - [Detailed release announcements](https://theia-ide.org/resources/) are linked on the Theia website.
 - [Community Releases](https://theia-ide.org/releases/) are listed on the Theia website.
 - [Visit the release website](https://theia-ide.org/releases/) for more information.